faical-yannick-congo/sumatra/README.md

 After the run of this command by sumatra.
 Refresh your dashboard and find for the first time a new project with a single record and for the following times more records.
 Each records in this case should have 0 input, 1 output and 3 dependencies.
 You can download any of them to visualize what sumatra captured during the run.

+## Developers & Users

+This sumatra code is currently in development mode and is registered in a localhost instance of CoRR.
+It will soon be linked to an official CoRR instance and be added as an application that users registered could use to push their sumatra records.

+After standing an instance of CoRR, to allow users to use your version of sumatra or any tools, you must create your application instance in CoRR and provide the access token to the users.You will find it on the applications dashboard.

+Inform the users to place the token in the app key of the config file downloadable from their home account view.

+The aim here is to minimize many instances of the same app running.
+So before creating records from an app that you provide, please ensure that this app is not provisionned already by querying its name.

+## Note

+This effort is part of part of CoRR flexible integration capability and includes many other software management tools.